mit-pdos/fscq/bench/concurrent/README.md

 What is the impact of compiling away translation?
 - for `read_attr` has no impact, and for `read_fblock` seems to make things worse (from 1.13x to 2.23x compared to FSCQ)

+Why is reading files so much slower than FSCQ for warm workloads?
+- at least in part due to a missing FSCQ optimization

 Where exactly does CFSCQ's sequential overhead come from?

-Why is reading files so much slower than FSCQ for warm workloads?

 Why does traversing a directory not parallelize beyond 2x?